 Meaning: The proportions and shape of muscular development of the human body.

 Notes: Today's is a word that has retained its French spelling and pronunciation.
-To change it would run into to problems of confusion with its ancestors which we borrowed directly from Latin (see Word History).
-It has produced an adjective, physiqued "having a physique", as in poorly physiqued, which implies that a verb might be lurking beneath it.
+To change it would run into problems of confusion with its ancestors which we borrowed directly from Latin (see Word History).
+It has produced an adjective, physiqued "having a physique", as in 'poorly physiqued', which implies that a verb might be lurking beneath it.